richardjtelford/checker/README.md

 -   packages

 All keys are optional.
-The first four take “recommended” and “minimum” to specify the recommended and minimum versions (the “minimum” field is only checked if “recommended” is set).
+The first four take “recommended” and “minimum” to specify the recommended and minimum versions (if only one of “recommended” and “minimum” is set, they are treated in the same).
 If any version is acceptable, use NA.

 The rstudio key also accepts an options field, which takes the name with value set to the recommended value and an optional message.
 A list of